jsguy/mithril.sugartags/README.md

     with(m.sugarTags) { ...

-This might have some performance implications in some circumstances, using global uppercase sugartags is recommended.
+*Note:* Using `with` might have some performance implications in some circumstances, using global uppercase sugartags is the recommended way.